Nomination Deadline: July 1, 2023

 - other writing models that occur during a student’s first-year standing in higher education

-- An educational environment that promotes student learning among a diverse group of learners and values multiple non-hegemonic literacies and a wide variety of learners’ language practices
+- student learning among a diverse group of learners with multiple literacies and language practices

 - Curriculum vitae

-- A teaching observation letter from a colleague or other qualified individual
+- Teaching observation (from a colleague or other qualified individual)

-- No more than four letters of support that speak to the candidate’s teaching (i.e., from students, colleagues, or administrators)
+- Up to 3 additional letters of support that speak to the nominee’s teaching (from, e.g., students, colleagues, or administrators)

-The selection committee will then use this rubric to rate the semifinalists’ materials and select the final recipients.
+The selection committee will use this rubric to determine which nominees will be awarded.

 Award recipients will be notified by early February.
-Award recipients will be honored at the CCCC Annual Convention during the awards presentation and receive a plaque and $500 for travel, classroom, or other educational funding.
-The recipients will also be honored at the Teacher to Teacher event during the CCCC Annual Convention and therein give a workshop, lead a discussion, and/or speak at the event.
+Award recipients will be honored at the CCCC Annual Convention during the awards presentation and will receive a plaque and $500 for travel, classroom, or other educational funding.
+The recipients will also be honored at the Teacher-to-Teacher event during the CCCC Annual Convention and therein give a workshop, lead a discussion, and/or speak at the event.

 Douglas S. Kern, Valencia College

 Honorable Mention, Sustained Award